The Legal Framework for prostitution in the Netherlands has not changed since 2000. On the moment of writing this report (2012) the Law Regulation

 Local regulations differing from the national framework

 The Municipality Law of the year 1851 is very important in understanding the autonomy of Dutch municipalities in making regulations in respect to prostitution.
 They can introduce regulation as long as this is not contrary to national law.
 This explains why some (small) municipalities don’t have any regulations at all and other have some stricter regulations.
-For example the city of The Hague introduced in 2012 a rule that managers of facilities had to screen their prospective workers on the fact if they work voluntary and the city of Utrecht introduced mandatory registration of the workers in the largest Red Light District.
+For example the city of The Hague introduced in 2012 a rule that managers of facilities had to screen their prospective workers if they work voluntary and the city of Utrecht introduced mandatory registration of the workers in the largest Red Light District.
 Besides the city obliged them to rent the window on a monthly basis.
 Both in Utrecht and Amsterdam the municipalities kerbed the possibility to work in the windows two shifts (2 x 6 hours) a day.

 Provisions for victims of human trafficking

 Since 2005 the Dutch anti-trafficking law is in line with the Palermo Protocol and does not concern itself exclusively with sexual exploitation.
-Victims can apply for a temporary legal status, the services of a lawyer, temporary housing, social welfare and medical support.
+Victims can apply for a temporary legal status, so they could avail themselves of the services of a lawyer, temporary housing, social welfare and medical support.
 They are also granted a three month consideration time for the decision to report their traffickers.
 After having the B 9 status for three months, the trafficked person can apply for a job outside prostitution.
 They have a legal residence status in the Netherlands as long as the court case lasts.
 If this is longer than three months or the court case results in a conviction they get a permanent residence permit.
 The four major cities tackle trafficking in a chain management system in which the social support agencies participate.

 Most managers of facilities who were affected by the Bibob law challenged the rulings of this law, sometimes with success.
 This meant that they had to close less windows than was decreed in the first ruling.
 One of the managers of the windows in Utrecht protested in court against the mandatory registration of sex workers.
 He lost the case.